-(2) Interview and academic examination screening:
+(2) Interview screening:

-An interview and academic examination will be conducted for those who have passed the initial application document screening by the Graduate School of Engineering Science, Osaka University within the month of January 2024.
+An interview screening will be conducted for those who have passed the initial application document screening by the Graduate School of Engineering Science, Osaka University by the middle of January 2025.

-Note: Those who are accepted to the program will become preliminary candidates for the MEXT Scholarship and will be requested to additionally submit the "Application Documents for MEXT Scholarship" after the initial screening of application documents as well as interview/examination conducted by Osaka University.
-Prescribed application forms will be sent to the preliminary candidates via e-mail by the end of February 2024.
+Note: Those who are accepted to the program will become preliminary candidates for the MEXT Scholarship and will be requested to additionally submit the "Application Documents for MEXT Scholarship".
+We will send the "Application Documents for MEXT Scholarship" to all applicants who have passed the document screening by mid-December.
+For those who have passed the interview screening, please prepare to send the "Application Documents for MEXT Scholarship" to the Graduate Students Section, Osaka University Graduate School of Engineering Science via postal mail/courier by early February.

 MEXT will decide the recipients of the MEXT Scholarship among the recommended preliminary candidates selected by the Graduate School of Engineering Science, Osaka University.